zee-ahmed/vault/website/source/docs/config/index.html.md

 You are responsible for ensuring your instance is launched with the appropriate profile enabled.
 Vault will handle renewing profile credentials as they rotate.

+#### Backend Reference: Azure (Community-Supported)

+  * `accountName` (required) - The Azure Storage account name

+  * `accountKey`  (required) - The Azure Storage account key

+  * `container`   (required) - The Azure Storage Blob container name

+  * `max_parallel` (optional) - The maximum number of concurrent connections to Azure.
+Defaults to "128".

+The current implementation is limited to a maximum of 4 MBytes per blob/file.

+#### Backend Reference: Swift (Community-Supported)

+For Swift, the following options are supported:

+  * `container` (required) - The name of the Swift container to use.
+It must be provided, but it can also be sourced from the `OS_CONTAINER` environment variable.

+  * `username` - (required) The OpenStack account/username.
+It must be provided, but it can also be sourced from the `OS_USERNAME` environment variable.

+  * `password` - (required) The OpenStack password.
+It must be provided, but it can also be sourced from the `OS_PASSWORD` environment variable.

+  * `auth_url` - (required) Then OpenStack auth endpoint to use.
+It can also be sourced from the `OS_AUTH_URL` environment variable.

+  * `tenant` (optional) - The name of Tenant to use.
+It can be sourced from the `OS_TENANT_NAME` environment variable and will default to default tenant of for the username if not specified.

+  * `max_parallel` (optional) - The maximum number of concurrent connections to Swift.
+Defaults to "128".

 #### Backend Reference: MySQL (Community-Supported)

 The MySQL backend has the following options: